tychonievich/graphics/md/mp/subdivision.md

 In this MP you will

 1. Import an OBJ (see [the OBJ MP](obj.html))
-2. Render it with flat shading based on polygon geometery
+2. Render it with flat shading based on polygon geometry
 3. Apply Catmull-Clark subdivision to the imported mesh

 This MP is elective, with no core components.